GM and Honda expand electric vehicle partnership

 The deal is part of GM's push to achieve carbon neutrality in its global products and operations by 2040 and eliminate tailpipe emissions from light-duty vehicles in the United States by 2035.

-Honda has said it is aiming to reach carbon neutrality on a global basis by 2050.
+Honda has said it aims to reach carbon neutrality on a global basis by 2050.

 The Japanese carmaker owns a stake in GM's Cruise self-driving car subsidiary and the carmakers are co-developing the Cruise Origin autonomous EV.
 The companies also have a joint venture to develop and produce hydrogen fuel-cell systems at a plant in Brownstown, Michigan.